 Unfortunately, this college doesn't provide any tuition discounts to in-state students.

-The tuition and fee charges cited here don't include room and board, which can drive up your expenses.
+Tuition and fees take care of the costs of attendance for one year of school, but do not cover room and board, which is an additional cost you will incur if you decide to stay on campus.
 Keep in mind a lot of students obtain financial aid and scholarships that lower the cost of college

 Tuition & Fees Five Year Projection

 There continues to be an increase of 3.9% in Colgate University tuition and fees for out-of-state students in the past five years.
 Tuition increased by 3.9% and fees increased by 0.0%.
 This school year, undergraduates can expect to pay $56,069 if the growth keeps up.